oshokin/xk6-kv/examples/README.md

 3. Many scripts mutate on-disk state (e.g. snapshots).
 They intentionally write inside the repo so it is easy to inspect the artifacts.

+> ⚠️ **Snapshot defaults:** When an example uses the memory backend and omits `backup().fileName`, it writes into `.k6.kv`—the same file the disk backend mounts by default.
+That’s deliberate so you can run `backend: "memory"` for the hot path, dump the dataset in `teardown()`, and later rerun the very same test with `backend: "disk"` without changing paths.
+If you need a separate artifact (or run disk workloads concurrently), set `fileName` explicitly before running the example.
 > Tip: the `e2e/` directory contains larger, production-style scenarios that stitch multiple APIs together.

 ## Error Manual